Swall History, Family Crest & Coats of Arms

 Early History of the Swall family

-Another 202 words (14 lines of text) covering the years 166 and 1660 are included under the topic Early Swall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Swall research.
+Another 86 words (6 lines of text) covering the years 1660, 1545, 1608, 1545, 1603, 1606 and 1608 are included under the topic Early Swall History in all our PDF Extended History products and printed products wherever possible.

 Swall Spelling Variations

+Before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
-Known variations of the Swall family name include S Wales, Swale, Swalles, Swaile, Swailles, Swailes and many more.
+Known variations of the Swall family name include SWales, Swale, Swalles, Swaile, Swailles, Swailes and many more.

 Early Notables of the Swall family (pre 1700)